Find information on Vintage Baseball collectibles,

 Flat - A term used at autograph shows to describe a picture, poster, magazine, postcard or card.
 Usually "flats" have a different pricing structure than equipment, uniforms or baseballs.

 Fleer - A manufacturer of sports cards.
 The company produced baseball cards from 1959 to 1963, as well as several football sets and a single basketball set in this same era.
-In 1981, the company once again began production and is a leading manufacturer in today's market.
-Fleer is now owned by Rite Aid, the well-known Pharmacy.
+In 1981, the company once again began production and was a leading manufacturer in the market.
+The last Fleer branded baseball cards appeared in 2007.

 Foil Packs - A group of cards that are packaged by the manufacturer for retail sale.
 These packs are so named for their metallic packaging.